Naveenkumar-026/agent-security-gateway/README.md

 - stronger authentication beyond shared API keys
 - shared-state rate limiting for multi-instance deployment
 - PostgreSQL-backed persistence
-- replay and trace analysis tools
+- replay and trace analysis
 - richer policy packs for different agent classes
-- semantic classifier fallback for hard cases
+- semantic fallback for hard cases
 - deeper adversarial corpus expansion

 ---

+## Operational limits

+- API-key auth is shared-secret based
+- rate limiting is per-instance, not cluster-global
+- `/health` and `/ready` are probe-friendly and should be network-restricted
+- rule-based detection and masking can miss novel encodings or fragmented leakage
+- some benign high-entropy strings may be masked by design
+- SQLite is used as a practical local/internal baseline
+- this should be deployed alongside sandboxing, IAM, egress controls, and secret managers

+---

-## Security notes
+## Security note

-This project is best understood as a **security gateway for agent execution**, not as a universal guarantee of safety.
+Agent Security Gateway is best treated as a **security control plane for agent execution**.

-Its value comes from:
-- enforcing a single control path
-- mediating execution surfaces
-- making risk visible
-- requiring approval where necessary
-- reducing sensitive-output leakage

-Use it as part of a layered system, not as the only line of defense.
+Its value comes from enforcing one path to action, mediating execution surfaces, making risk visible, requiring approval where needed, and reducing output leakage.

+It should be one layer in a broader defensive stack, not the only one.